 How does Codesmith compare to Pathrise?

-All of our workshops and sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
+All of our sessions at Pathrise are live, as well as recorded, so that job-seekers in our program can review them afterwards and continue learning.
 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1 sessions as needed.
 It is also completely personalized.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you want to work with any of our mentors to get help with your technical and behavioral interviews or with any other aspect of the job search, join Pathrise.